topseed/topseed-turbo/old/README.md

 When you run a plugin on `$(document).ready()`, it's going to register *only* on elements that are currently on the page.
 Since we're injecting new elements every load, we need to run the plugins again, scoping it to *just* the new stuff.

 A good way to do this is to wrap your plugin initializations in a function that we call on both `$.fn.ready()` and `onAfter`.
-You'll want to specify the [context](http://api.jquery.com/jQuery/#jQuery-selector-context) each time you initialize the plugins so that you don't double-bind them.
+You'll want to SPecify the [context](http://api.jquery.com/jQuery/#jQuery-selector-context) each time you initialize the plugins so that you don't double-bind them.
 This is called a "module execution controller".

 ## Contribute

 We're always looking for:

-* Bug reports, especially those for aspects with a reduced test case
+* Bug reports, eSPecially those for aSPects with a reduced test case
-* Pull requests for features, spelling errors, clarifications, etc.
+* Pull requests for features, SPelling errors, clarifications, etc.
 * Ideas for enhancements
 * Demos and links to sites built with smoothState.js